At a glance

 - No Annual Fee.
 This card has no annual fee.
 That’s great news for thrifty cardholders who wish to take advantage of the introductory APR and minimize their ongoing card usage costs.

 - Great Intro APR Promotion.
-This card’s introductory APR promotion includes interest-free purchases and balance transfers for 18 months.
+This card’s introductory APR promotion includes interest-free purchases and balance transfers for 18 months (then variable regular APR applies, currently 16.49% to 24.49% variable).
 That’s better than many competing cards, which either offer interest-free purchases or balance transfers (not both) or limit the promotional timeframe to 9 or 12 months.

 - Cell Phone Protection Plan Is Nice.
 Millions of people view cell phones as indispensable, but they’re easy to damage and are common targets of theft.
 This card’s cell phone protection plan is a great way to protect against the unknown and reduce cell phone replacement costs without paying anything upfront.

 - Overdraft Protection With Link to Wells Fargo Deposit Account.
 Though it’s not free, and costs more if you’re not able to pay off the advances promptly, this card’s overdraft protection feature is useful for Wells Fargo checking account customers who occasionally overdraft their accounts – perhaps due to an ill-timed auto-pay bill or a large, unexpected outlay.

 - No Penalty APR.
 Wells Fargo Platinum doesn’t charge a penalty APR.
 That’s good news for cardholders who occasionally miss payments, an issue that can significantly raise the cost of card ownership over the long term.

 - No Rewards or Cash Back.
 Wells Fargo Platinum doesn’t offer any rewards or cash back.
 There are a host of competing, annual-fee-free cards that do offer modest to generous travel rewards or cash back rewards, including Chase Freedom Flex.